lfit/releng-global-jjb/docs/jjb/lf-python-jobs.rst

 -------------------------

 Checks the format of the release version string and checks the git repository for that tag.
-In a merge job, continues to tag the repository and push the tag to the git server.
-Also installs supporting tools including Sigul and lftools.
-Sigul requires a CentOS build node.
+In a merge job, if the tag does not exist, adds the tag to the repository, signs the tag, and pushes the tag to the git server.
+Signing requires sigul, which is only available on a CentOS build node.

 lf-infra-pypi-upload
 --------------------